-To access a USB flash drive in the router's system, it must be mounted.
-Follow these steps to mount the drive:
+To access a USB flash drive from within the router's system, it must first be mounted.
+Follow the steps below:

-- Use the dmesg command to view the list of recently connected devices. - Identify the entry for the USB flash drive in the command's output, for example: sda: sda1 - To mount the drive to the mnt directory, use the mount command: mount /dev/sda1 /mnt - For more information about the commands for creating, mounting, checking, and unmounting a file system on a USB Flash Drive, consult the application note for the Ext4_tools router app.
+- Execute the dmesa command to display the list of recently connected devices. - Identify the USB flash drive in the output of the command, typically noted as: sda: sda1 - Use the mount command to attach the drive to the mnt directory: mount /dev/sda1 /mnt

+For detailed instructions on commands for creating, mounting, checking, and unmounting a file system on a USB Flash Drive, refer to the application note for the Ext4 Filesystem Utilities router app.